eriklarson12/House-Price-Prediction-in-Southern-California/index.md

 Because Ridge maintains similar performance between training and test sets, its errors reflect a consistent underfitting problem rather than sensitivity to noise or variance.
 The model is structurally incapable of learning the deeper, intricate relationships necessary for high-fidelity price estimation.
 In settings where the signal is largely nonlinear and contextual, Ridge serves more as a baseline benchmark for model comparison rather than a viable predictive tool.
 It underlines the limits of linear regularized methods and points to the need for more flexible algorithms-such as gradient boosting or tree-based ensembles-for targets with complex, high-variance behavior like home prices.

+### Deeper Analysis of XGBoost

+Our XGBoost model utilized the same seven features as the Linear Regression baseline but revealed dramatically different patterns through its gradient boosting approach.
+The bath feature emerged as the dominant predictor with an importance score of 30%, followed by citi_encoded at 18% and sqft at 16%.
+This differs significantly from the linear model, where the tree-based structure allowed XGBoost to capture nonlinear relationships and complex location-specific pricing patterns.
+The engineered features (total_rooms, sqft_per_room, and bath_to_bed_ratio) collectively contributed about 29% to predictions, and unlike the linear model where multicollinearity caused issues, XGBoost successfully leveraged these correlated features without confusion.

+The performance characteristics reveal both strengths and limitations of the model.
+The significant gap between training R² (0.93) and test R² (0.64) indicates overfitting, where the model learned training patterns too well and captured some noise.
+The residual plots show that prediction errors increase substantially for expensive properties, forming a funnel pattern that suggests the model struggles with high-end homes where unmeasured factors like luxury amenities, views, and architectural significance become more important.
+Despite these limitations, the test performance still substantially exceeds the Linear Regression baseline, validating the choice of a more complex model.

+Overall, the XGBoost model successfully demonstrates that gradient boosting can substantially improve prediction accuracy for real estate pricing, nearly doubling the explained variance from 35% to 64%.
+While some overfitting occurred and approximately $234K average prediction error remains, the model represents a significant advancement over linear methods and confirms that machine learning approaches can effectively capture the complex, nonlinear relationships in real estate valuation.
+The feature importance analysis provides clear insights into price drivers, with bathrooms, location, and square footage emerging as the most critical factors.

 **Next Steps**